georgesovetov/python-style-guide/README.md

 ## About This Document

-This style guide is written with respect and appreciation of [PEP 8](https://www.python.org/dev/peps/pep-0008/) and, basically, is it's stricter extension.
+This style guide is written with respect and appreciation of [PEP 8](https://www.python.org/dev/peps/pep-0008/) and, basically, is its stricter extension.

-Code, formatted according to PEP 8 recommendations and even someone's good sense, is still ugly and unreadable, line-wise diffs might reveal real changes more clearly.
+Code formatted according to PEP 8 recommendations and even someone's good sense is still ugly and unreadable, line-wise diffs might reveal real changes more clearly.
 This guide is created for those who need more certainty in code style, who frequently ask themselves how to format their code, who strive for perfection in what they produce.

 This document contains only difference from PEP 8.
 Here are only those requirements that are not mentioned there or those that are stricter or more prohibitive.